Zachary4biz/algrithm/README.md

-# algrithm
+# algorithm
-algrithm on python
+algorithm by python

+search other stuff in notebook_collection & dm_server